 Lyme disease is a disease caused by the bacteria Borrelia burgdorferi.
 It is transmitted by the bite of an Ixodes scapularis tick, also known as a blacklegged tick or deer tick.
-Lyme disease can cause flu-like symptoms and a rash in the early stages, but can progress to arthritic, neurologic and cardiac symptoms if it is not treated.
+Lyme disease can cause a rash, fever, chills, and body aches in the early stages of illness, but can progress to joint, nerve or brain, or heart problems if it is not treated.

 What are the symptoms of Lyme Disease?